Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

-\textbf{Synthesising attributes for in-accessible nodes:} In our assumptions, the attacker only knows the attributes and query results of the attacker nodes.
-Thus, the attacker proposes to synthesise the attributes for the neighbor nodes with unknown attributes.
+\textbf{Synthesising attributes for in-accessible nodes. } In our assumptions, the attacker only knows the attributes and query results of the attack nodes.
+Thus, the attacker needs to synthesise the attributes for the neighbour nodes with unknown attributes.
 In practice, most nodes have similar attributes as their neighbours~\cite{abs-2009-13504,GongL16,ChenLSL20}.
-Based on this observation, the synthetic attributes can be the combination of their neighbor nodes' attributes.
-Formally, to synthesize the attributes of a target node $x'_{v_i}$, the attacker first gathers all its known-feature neighbours, including $n$ 1-hop nodes $\{v_{1,1-hop},...,v_{n,1-hop}\}$ and $m$ 2-hop nodes $\{v_{1,2-hop},...,v_{m,2-hop}\} \subset V_{\mathcal{A}}$.
-For each of them, the impact to the targets can be represented as $v_{j,k-hop}/D_j$, where $D_j$ represents the degree of this neighbor node $v_j$.
-Considering an adjustment factor $\alpha$ to balance the effects from one or two hops nodes, the attacker synthesizes the feature of the target node as:
+Based on this observation, the synthetic attributes can be the combination of their neighbour nodes' attributes.
+Formally, to synthesise the attributes of a target node $x'_{v_i}$, the attacker first gathers all its known-feature neighbours, including $n$ 1-hop nodes $\{v_{1,1-hop},...,v_{n,1-hop}\}$ and $m$ 2-hop nodes $\{v_{1,2-hop},...,v_{m,2-hop}\} \subset V_{\mathcal{A}}$.
+For each of them, the impact to the targets can be represented as $v_{j,k-hop}/D_j$, where $D_j$ represents the degree of this neighbour node $v_j$.
+Considering an adjustment factor $\alpha$ to balance the effects from one or two hops nodes, the attacker synthesises the feature of the target node as:

-\textbf{Learning the extracted model:} After generating the attributes for these nodes, the attacker can obtain a graph which includes all attacker nodes and their neighbours with the known or synthetic attributes.
-Based on our observations, most of the isolated attacker nodes can be connected after above processes.
-Therefore, this complementary structural graph can be the satisfied training data for our extracted model to learn the attribute propagation among the connectives.
-Based on this new graph with attributes for every node, labels for the attacker nodes, the attacker can train a node classification GNN model as the extracted model.

-Noted that the attacker does not label the synthetic nodes.
-Unlike the labels of the attacker nodes that come from the query responses, the synthetic nodes are inaccessible to the attackers.
-He can neither modify the attributes of them nor send queries to the target models.
-As a result, only the attacker nodes can be labeled and the extracted models are trained via semi-supervised learning.
+\textbf{Learning the extracted model. } After generating the attributes for these nodes, the attacker can obtain a graph that includes all attack nodes and their neighbours with the known or synthetic attributes, and then train a node classification GNN model as the extracted model.
+Note that the attacker does not label the synthetic nodes.
+Unlike the labels of the attack nodes that come from the query responses, the synthetic nodes are inaccessible to the attacker.
+He can neither modify their attributes nor send queries to the target models.
+As a result, only the attack nodes can be labelled and the extracted models are trained via semi-supervised learning.
+The overall process of the Attack-0 is shown as Algorithm~\ref{alg:attack_0}.